dcasota/photonos-scripts/README.md

 - storage account/container/blob
 - vm network settings

-A local user account will be created during provisioning.
+A local user account on Photon OS will be created during provisioning.
 It is created without root permissions. there are some conventions on username and password to know.
 - $VMLocalAdminUser = "adminuser" #all small letters
 - $VMLocalAdminPassword = "PhotonOs123!" #pwd must be 7-12 characters